 New Dimensions in Testimony℠ is an initiative by USC Shoah Foundation to record and display testimony in a way that will preserve the dialogue between Holocaust survivors and learners far into the future.
 Collaborating within the project are Illinois Holocaust Museum and Education Center, with technology by USC Institute for Creative Technologies, and concept by Conscience Display.
 Funding for New Dimensions in Testimony℠ was provided in part by Pears Foundation, Louis.
 F. Smith, Melinda Goldrich and Andrea Cayton/Goldrich Family Foundation in honor of Jona Goldrich, and Illinois Holocaust Museum and Education Center.
 Other partners include CANDLES Holocaust Museum and Education Center.

-This presentation is made possible by the Murray and Frida Krell Testimony Fund.
+The Museum’s 20th anniversary commemoration is made possible by major support provided by David Berg Foundation, Bruce C. Ratner, and Bernard and Anne Spitzer Charitable Trust.
+In addition to the Museum’s 20th anniversary sponsors, this presentation is made possible by the Murray and Frida Krell Testimony Fund.
 The Krell Testimony Fund enables the Museum to preserve and present survivor testimony – documenting personal experience of global significance.